Housing for Health – the guide

 Rainwater tanks are low-maintenance, requiring only simple skills when compared to other water system options and treatment methods.
 Although badly maintained rainwater tanks are potentially a health risk, well-maintained supplies can provide a valuable source of good quality drinking water for the life of the infrastructure (up to 15-20 years).
 In Australia, occupational health and safety regulations may make cleaning gutters that feed the rainwater tank more difficult and costly.
 Even where rainwater tanks cannot supply drinking water they can be a valuable source of water for fire fighting and safety, laundry areas, toilet flushing and clothes washing and for use on gardens to control dust.

-Survey data show that only a quarter of houses surveyed had a rainwater tank (25 per cent) and only one third of the houses (33 per cent) had effective guttering and downpipes feeding the rainwater tank.
+Survey data shows that only 9% of houses surveyed had a rainwater tank and only 20% of the houses had effective guttering and downpipes, which could feed the rainwater tank.

 For more information about water quality, see section C1.1 ‘Water quality and treatment systems’.